bentonow/bento-nextjs-sdk/README.md

 />
 ```

-2. If you're using TypeScript, define the global Bento types
+2. If you're using TypeScript, define the global Bento types.
+Please see `src/types.ts` for the full Bento JS SDK type definition.

 ```typescript
 declare global {